 Peach Sheets - Since 1985, the fall issue of the Georgia State University Law Review features an annual legislative review known as the Peach Sheets.
 Articles include analysis, personal interviews with legislators and sponsors of bills, and references to articles in the Atlanta Journal.
 The Peach Sheets are available on GSU website and on Lexis Advance and Westlaw in the Georgia State University Law Review databases.
 HeinOnline also provides coverage of the Peach Sheets back to 1985 in the GSU Law Review database (PDF format).
 The print versions of the fall issues of GSU Law Review are located in the Mulberry Wing, and they include a Table of Code Sections Affected and a bill index.

 Mercer Law Review Annual Survey - Another potential source for legislative history information is the Annual Survey of Georgia law in the Mercer Law Review.
 Free online issues since 1994 are available on Mercer Law School website.

 50 States - To obtain information on how to research legislative histories for all 50 states, the Indiana University School of Law Library - Bloomington, provides a good start.

 Lexis Advance - Browse Sources > Narrow by Jurisdiction > Georgia.
 Select Georgia Legislative Bill History.
-The GSU Law Review is another source that you can search on LA to locate the "Peach Sheets."
+GSU Law Review is also available on LA.